 IMPORTANT UPDATE:

-Beginning in Summer, 2023, CST will not have long-term student housing for entering students.
+Beginning in Summer 2023, CST will not have long-term student housing for entering students.
 But our leadership continues to work to identify options for potential short-term housing stays in order to assist students during intensive course visits.
 We will share more details about those options as they become available.

-For those interested in a residential MDiv experience, we plan to offer a selective in-person cohort option for MDiv students beginning in Fall 2024.
 If you are interested in learning more, please contact the Admissions Office (admission@cst.edu).

 Please review all admission requirements and deadlines by clicking here.